the-iea/ecem/README.md

 ## Bundle creation for production use

 The production website needs a minified bundle which includes all JavaScript and CSS code.
 It can be created with `npm run build` which builds `bundle.min.js`.
 Copy this file into the gh-pages branch to update the website.
 Any other resources that are loaded dynamically (like GeoJSON assets or other data) have to be copied over to the gh-pages branch manually.
-Currently, this is everything in the /public/app/data folder.
+Currently, this is everything in the /public/app/data and /public/app/img folders.
 Note that every git push to gh-pages updates the website immediately.